Dexus/pem/README.md

 Where

   * **certificate** is a PEM encoded CSR or a certificate
-  * **callback** is a callback function with an error object and `{country, state, locality, organization, organizationUnit, commonName, emailAddress, validity{start, end}, san{dns, ip}?, issuer{country, state, locality, organization, organizationUnit} }`
+  * **callback** is a callback function with an error object and `{serial, country, state, locality, organization, organizationUnit, commonName, emailAddress, validity{start, end}, san{dns, ip}?, issuer{country, state, locality, organization, organizationUnit} }`

 ? *san* is only present if the CSR or certificate has SAN entries.